Cloud Architecture Explained: A Real-World Guide for Tech Leaders

 Resources and Comparisons: The Major Cloud Providers

-The cloud market is dominated by three major players: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
-Each offers a vast portfolio of services that serve as the building blocks for any cloud based architecture.
+The cloud market is dominated by three giants: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+Each offers the building blocks for any cloud based architecture.

 Amazon Web Services (AWS)

-As the market pioneer and leader, AWS has the most extensive and mature set of services.
+As the pioneer and market leader, AWS has the most extensive and mature portfolio.

 Microsoft Azure